 The MAISD Muskegon Area Career Tech Center provides career and technical education to high school juniors and seniors in 20 career programs ranging from computer network administration to culinary arts.

 Young professionals are also making a name for themselves in Muskegon through young professional groups, companies who embrace young leaders and a community who thrives on young energy!

 Joined by a desire for new knowledge, active minds from every generation come together in Muskegon for lifelong learning.
 Our public libraries are the local learning setting – whether it is of a formal or informal kind.
 The Muskegon Area District Library with 10 locations throughout the county, and the historic Hackley Public Library with the global resources of information and knowledge, are both playing a role of fundamental importance in the development of our system of lifelong learning.

-The Muskegon Lakeshore Chamber of Commerce and Muskegon Community College, have partnered to bring a diverse group of professionals together in a community-awareness program committed to enhancing and connecting leaders from business, non-profit and government.
+The Muskegon Lakeshore Chamber of Commerce and Muskegon Community College, have partnered to bring a diverse group of professionals together in a community awareness program committed to enhancing and connecting leaders from business, non-profit and government.
 Muskegon In Focus will provide numerous experiences that give a behind-the-scenes look at opportunities to “make a difference”.
 For regional leadership, Leadership West Michigan provides its participants with some or all of the following: knowledge of the Western Michigan region and connections, member networking, leadership skills, systems thinking skills, dialogue skills, understanding of diversity, and regional trusteeship.
-LWM seeks to develop its program and activities, which appeal to the diverse segments of the region including, but not limited to, the for-profit, governmental and not-for-profit sectors.

-Click here to apply and be part of the 2013 Muskegon in Focus Class
+Click here for a copy of the 2015 Muskegon in Focus Application

 Below is a list of links to area schools whom are members of the Muskegon Lakeshore Chamber of Commerce.